seud0nym/tch-coreutils/README.md

 # tch-coreutils

-Statically linked arm binaries for Technicolor Gateways
+Statically linked arm binaries of the GNU coreutils, specifically for deployment on Technicolor Gateway routers.

 ## Building